bludit/documentation-english/pages/plugins/pages-after-creation/index.md

 # Pages: After creation
 <!-- position: 5 -->

 After a page is created Bludit calls the hook `afterPageCreate`.
-This hooks is also called for the pages created by the scheduler.
+This hook is also called for the pages created by the scheduler.

 <div class="note">
 This feature is implemented since Bludit v3.13
 </div>

 ## Example: Append string to the title
-The following plugin append a string at the beginning of the page after the page is created.
+The following plugin appends a string at the beginning of the page after the page is created.

 ```php
 <?php